top of page

 Tips for plane travel:

-• Plan how to transport your gear that you can't bring on the plane.
-It is possible to bring everything you need except for fresh food, but it's a lot easier to arrive early and buy some of those things in Reno.
-Make sure you don't buy so much that you can't take it back with you, or make a plan to donate the extra items on your way out.
-Don't leave your bike, cooler, or other discarded items on playa!
+• If you decide to go shopping, make sure you don't buy so much that you can't take it back with you, or make a plan to donate the extra items on your way out.
+Don't leave your bike, cooler, or other discarded items on playa for others to clean up!

 • Consider renting a hotel and giving yourself a day to decompress before flying back.
-After a week or more of being in Black Rock City, being back in the "real world" can honestly be disorienting.
+After a week or more of being in Black Rock City, being back in the "real world" can be disorienting.

 • Make sure to plan extra days off in case things go sideways and you need extra time, like the weather during Burning Man 2023.